Federal Chancellery, Berlin

-The Federal Chancellery (Bundeskanzleramt, /de/) in Berlin is the official seat and residence of the chancellor of Germany as well as their executive office, the German Chancellery.
+The Federal Chancellery (Bundeskanzleramt, /de/) is a government building in Berlin and headquarters of the federal agency of the same name, which supports the Federal Chancellor in his duties.
 As part of the move of the German Federal Government from Bonn to Berlin, the office moved into the new building planned by the architects Axel Schultes and Charlotte Frank.
 The building is part of the "Federal Ribbon" (Band des Bundes) in the Spreebogen.
-Its address is Willy-Brandt-Straße 1, located in the Tiergarten area of Berlin.
+The Federal Chancellery is the largest government headquarters in the world and is approximately eight times larger than the White House in Washington.

 History

 When the North German Confederation became the German Empire in 1871, the Confederation's Bundeskanzleramt (Federal Chancellery) was renamed to Reichskanzleramt (Reich Chancellery or Imperial Chancellery).
 It originally had its seat in the Radziwiłł Palace (also known as Reichskanzlerpalais), built by Prince Antoni Radziwiłł on Wilhelmstraße 77 in Berlin.
 More and more imperial offices were separated from the Reichskanzleramt, e.g. the Reichsjustizamt (Office for National Justice) in 1877.
 What remained of the Reichskanzleramt became in 1879 the Reichsamt des Innern (the home office).

 In 1878, Imperial Chancellor Bismarck created a new office for the chancellor's affairs, the Reichskanzlei.
 It kept its name over the years, also in the republic since 1919.
 In 1938–39, the building Neue Reichskanzlei (New Reich Chancellery), designed by Albert Speer, was built; its main entrance was located at Voßstraße 6, while the building occupied the entire northern side of the street.
 It was damaged during World War II and later demolished by Soviet occupation forces.

 In 1949, the Federal Republic was created.
 Bonn was made the provisional capital.
 Federal Chancellor Konrad Adenauer used the Museum Koenig for the first two months and then moved the Bundeskanzleramt into Palais Schaumburg until a new Chancellery building was completed in 1976.

 Nearly ten years after the German reunification in 1990, in the summer of 1999, most of the German government moved back to Berlin.
 The Chancellery was temporarily housed in the former GDR State Council Building (Staatsratsgebäude) as the new Chancellery building was not yet finished at the time.